soudasuwa/permissions/README.md

 ### 4. Nested rules

-Rules can be nested to express complex permission trees. `RuleEngine` traverses these `rules` arrays recursively.
+Rules can be nested to express complex permission trees. `checkAccess` traverses these `rules` arrays recursively.

 ```ts
 import { Rule } from "@soudasuwa/permissions";